voroshkov/Chorus-RF-Laptimer/README.md

 ## Features
 - No additional equipment besides 5.8GHz Video Transmitter required on a drone.
 - Measure lap times with 1ms resolution.
-- Android application for controlling the device via Bluetooth.
+- Android application for controlling the device via Bluetooth or WiFi.
 - 5V * 250 mA power consumption (per device)
 - Low cost (around $16 per device, excluding power supply), compared to similar solutions available on market.
 - Can be tuned to any RF band/channel